 The life span for most species of dolphins is not known.
 However, it appears that the life span of can be different between species of dolphins.
 Bottlenose dolphins can live to between 50-60 years of age in the wild.
 Orcas or killer whales may live to over 120 years of age.

 How long can dolphins hold their breath?

-Normally dolphins come up to breathe every few minutes.
-But they can hold their breath for much longer.
-Bottlenose dolphins can hold their breath for about 7 minutes if they have to.
-Orcas can hold their breath for about 15 to 20 minutes.
+Normally dolphins come up to breathe every few minutes but are able to hold their breath for much longer.
+Bottlenose dolphins can hold their breath for over 15 minutes.
+Orcas can also hold their breath for about 15 to 20 minutes.

-Bottlenose dolphins normally dive till depths of around 50 meters.
-However, bottlenose dolphins are capable of diving till depths of 300 meters.
+Bottlenose dolphins can dive to depths of less than 50 meters.
+However, bottlenose dolphins are capable of diving to depths of 300 meters.
 This record was set by Tilly, a dolphin that was trained by the US navy.
-Recent study into belugas revealed that this species can dive till depths up to 1250 meters.
-The deepest diver or all toothed whales is the sperm whale.
-This species can dive up to 3000 meters and keeps it’s breath for 2 hours!
+Other species of toothed whales can dive even deeper.
+A recent study into belugas revealed that this species can dive to depths up to 1250 meters.
+The deepest diver of all the toothed whales is the sperm whale.
+This species can dive up to 3000 meters and can hold its breath for 2 hours!